kristjanjansen/trip3/README.md

 ## About

-Trip stack exploration.
+Trip.ee UI rewrite with Vite, Inertia and Vue.
 See more at https://github.com/tripikad/trip2/issues/1970

 ## Demo